Utilizing a layover to see the capital city of Yunnan province.

 Kunming is Yunnan's largest city, and so it happened that while visiting the province, I was passing through.
 Arriving in the afternoon, I took a walk in the outskirts between the airport and the city.

 I find these neighbourhoods exciting to walk through.
-The thing with most modern districts of city centres is that they all look similar, no matter the continent.
-Not to say that it is wrong; some of the developments bring in amazing architecture that can't be seen elsewhere.
-However, you get a sense of familiarity with all of them, and with strict rules and regulations, they can be a bit detached.
-On the other hand, these outskirts, away from the main construction boom, often have an authentic, unique feel.
+The thing about most modern city centres is that they all look similar, no matter the continent.
+Not to say it is wrong, and some districts can bring in amazing architecture that can't be seen elsewhere.
+However, after seeing a few, one gets a sense of familiarity with them, and with their strict rules and regulations, they can feel a bit detached.
+On the other hand, these outskirts, away from the main construction boom, often have a more authentic feel.

-For the next day, I got suggested to visit the Yunnan Ethnic Village, a theme park showcasing architecture and folklore of the province's 26 nationality groups.
-However, it had a relatively steep entrance fee, and since I spent more money than I wanted while touring the region, I decided to skip any paid attractions here.
-I've been saying for ages that travelling with a modest budget is the best way to see the world, so I thought to better stick to my words and fix that earlier misalignment.
+For the following day, I was suggested visiting the Yunnan Ethnic Village, a theme park showcasing the architecture and folklore of the province's 26 nationality groups.
+However, it had a relatively steep entrance fee, and since I spent a bit more than I anticipated while touring the region, I decided to skip any paid attractions here.
+I've been saying for ages that travelling on a modest budget is the best way to see the world, so I thought to better stick to my words and fix that earlier misalignment.

 I saw some of the local parks and the campus of Yunnan University, also with neat gardens.

-Prolonging the time in green spaces, I then went to Xishan Forest Park, located on a hill west of the city, supposed to feature good outlooks.
-The common ways to get there are either by bus or cable car, but there is also a walking trail, which sounded nice, and it is free.
+Prolonging the time in green spaces, I then went to Xishan Forest Park, located on a hill west of the city, which was supposed to feature good outlooks.
+The common ways to get there are either by bus or cable car, but there is also a walking trail that sounded nice and was free.
 On the way, there was another cultivated garden, where I took a break.

 Strolling through the tangle of paths, it started raining.
 No worries, I thought, getting a jacket from my backpack.
-When the rain beefed up into a decent downpour, I used a tall tree with thick leaves as a shelter and waited.
+When the rain intensified into a decent downpour, I took cover under a tall tree with thick leaves and waited.

 The air got better, the woods around were pretty, but the cloudburst showed no signs of stopping.
-The tree I was hiding under got soaked and didn't hold water anymore.
-It was a warm day, but I didn't feel like taking a cold shower while dressed up.
-So I had to leave and look for shelter elsewhere.
-Luckily, I found a building with an overhanging roof, which did the trick.
+The tree I was hiding under got quickly soaked and couldn't hold water anymore.
+While it was a warm day, I didn't feel like taking a cold shower while dressed up.
+So, I left to look for shelter elsewhere.
+Luckily, I found a building with an overhanging roof nearby, which did the trick.
 Here, looking at a weather map, I saw that I am just at the edge of the storm.

 I did not complain, as the deluge of rain that washed me down the Yellow Mountain two years ago was something I could live without repeating.
 Thankfully, the wind blew in the right direction, taking the storm away.
 And I continued to see the Huating Temple: